janekdb/awesome-atomist/this-month-in-atomist/this-month-in-atomist-2016-10.md

 [Rug Lang](https://atomist-community.slack.com/messages/rug-lang) saw a flurry of suggestions for approaches to parsing JavaScript as this next language starts to attract the attention of the Atomist team.
 SNOBOL anyone?

+### Clojure Interest

+James Carnegie continued to push forward the level of Atomist support for Clojure with a elevated level of ambition,

+> Hey all.
+I've started working on some more Clojure support in rug!
+Previously I published a generator for a very opinionated project (https://github.com/atomist-project-templates/compojure-api-sample), so now I'm looking at how we can build up useful clojure projects based on a minimal base project, then using editors to add/change stuff.
+Here's a start: https://github.com/atomist-project-templates/simple-lein-project

+The conversation continues on https://atomist-community.slack.com/messages/rug-clojure